Ohemaa2001/Data110-/Markdown-Exercise.md

 3. Gained experience and applied for a job at a medical office

 *My Favorite Quote*
-There is no better teacher than adversity
+> There is no better teacher than adversity

-- Malcom X
+ - Malcome X

     This quote has been a motivating statement for me for the past couple of years.
 I try my best to remember my reasons as to why I need to achieve m goals and try my best to be better everyday.

 *How I rate the week with Work Task & Personal Life hobbies 1-10*